 However, following conditions to be satisfied for claiming deduction u/s 57(iv)

 Every little deduction allowed on taxes is important and beneficial to a taxpayer.
 If you want to save maximum taxes, you are at the right place.
-H&R Block India is a world leader in filing income tax returns efficiently and in a hassle-free manner.
+H&R Block India is a world leader in e-filing income tax returns efficiently and in a hassle-free manner.
+You can either use our intuitive tax filing platform to easily file your tax return or let our tax experts e-file it for you.
+We have a team of in-house tax experts who can file your tax returns accurately while giving you maximum tax benefits.